Color Genes of Pedigree Dogs

 The probable alleles at the Agouti locus, in order of decreasing dominance, are: Ay, aw, as, at and a.

 Dominant Black.
 Dogs certainly do have a dominant form of black that is indeed very dominant: completely obliterating all formation of phaeomelanin pigment.
 Traditionally, dominant black has been placed at the head of the Agouti series (symbol As).
 It is now believed to be part of a separate series (the K series - see below) and not at the Agouti locus at all.
 This is in keeping with the operation of the Agouti locus in all other mammals that have it: increasing dominance of Agouti locus alleles results in increasing production of phaeomelanin without exception.
-We mention it here simply because it has long been thought, mistakenly, to be part of the Agouti locus.
+It is mentioned here simply because it has long been thought, mistakenly, to be part of the Agouti locus.

-So at the top of the Agouti series then we have Ay, Sable - also known as 'dominant yellow' or 'golden sable'.
+So at the top of the Agouti series is Ay, Sable - also known as 'dominant yellow' or 'golden sable'.
 This results in an essentially phaeomelanic phenotype, but the hair tips are eumelanin (black).
 The extent of the eumelanin tip varies considerably from lighter sables (where just the ear tips are black) to darker sables - where much of the body is dark.
 It is possible that Ay is not completely dominant over the lower Agouti series alleles, with an Ay heterozygote e.g. Ayat having a darker body.
 AyAy may be called 'clear red' whereas Ayat can be 'sabled red'.
 Sable is a very common color in many breeds of dog, e.g. German Shepherd.

 Allele at, 'black+tan' is next.
 This is a primarily black dog but with tan (phaeomelanin) markings around the eyes, muzzle, chest, stomach and lower legs.
 Commonly seen in hounds, Dobermann's and Rottweilers.